wordkarin/tic-tac-toe-api/README.md

 #### Game Board
-The array of strings for `board` in the `Game` model is mapped to locations on the Tic-Tac-Toe game board thusly (using zero indexing):
+The array of strings for `board` in the `Game` model is mapped to locations on the Tic-Tac-Toe game board using zero indexing:

 |   |   |   |
 |:-:|:-:|:-:|